 In addition to metrics derived solely from occurrence data, we calculated the species’ geographic range size using (vii) the species distribution model Maxent (Phillips et al., 2004).
 Maxent works by combining species’ occurrence and environmental data to develop correlative models of the environmental conditions associated with species occurrences to predict the relative probability of observing those environmental conditions in each portion of the study area.
+We included a set of 19 global layers of climate variables derived from monthly temperature and rainfall values (climate layers) from WorldClim 1.4 at 30-arc seconds (1 km) resolution (Hijmans et al., 2005).
+Projecting distribution models across two continents solely based on climatic factors will likely result in overpredictions of species’ actual ranges, as many species may not be present in all of their potential climatic range due to dispersal limitations, historical factors, biotic interactions and other environmental factors (Gaston, 2009).
+Therefore, we also included 19 spatial filter layers as eigenvectors computed from a geographical distance matrix as additional predictors in the model.
+These spatial filter layers were computed using the same approach as in Blach-Overgaard et al. (2010) and represent relatively broad- to medium scale spatial patterns across the geometry of the continent’s area and have been shown to effectively capture non-environmental spatial constraints caused by dispersal-limited non-equilibrium range dynamics (De Marco et al. 2008).

 Using Maxent, we explored the influence of different model parameters on the resulting range size estimates.
 We computed (a) a “standard” model with a set of all 19 climate layers, (b) a Maxent model using only 19 spatial filter layers, and (c) a Maxent model that combined a balanced set of the 19 climate layers with the 19 spatial filter layers (Blach-Overgaard et al., 2010).
-All data was projected and resampled to a lambert-equal area grid at 10-km resolution, and work was performed using ArcGIS 9.3 (ESRI, 2011) and R (R Development Core Team, 2007).
+All data were projected and resampled to a lambert-equal area grid at 10-km resolution, and work was performed using ArcGIS 9.3 (ESRI, 2011) and R 2.15.1 (R Development Core Team, 2007).

-To obtain a defined geographic range from the output of a Maxent model, the probability surface generated from the model must be converted to a presence/absence map by converting the decimal value probability estimates of each cell to a binary 0 or 1 value, .
+To obtain a defined geographic range from the output of a Maxent model, the probability surface generated from the model must be converted to a presence/absence map by converting the decimal value probability estimates of each cell to a binary 0 or 1 value, representing areas of potentially unsuitable or suitable environmental conditions to support the species, respectively.
 This is performed by setting a threshold value at which cells having probability values less than the threshold are assigned a value of 0, while cells having a value equal to or greater than the threshold value are assigned a value of 1.
 The simple method of creating a presence/absence map by using fixed threshold (typically 0.5) to the probably surface has been widely used in ecology (see references in Liu et al., 2005).
 However, the results from a fixed threshold are highly influenced by the prevalence of the occurrence data, and the method is not recommended in comparative studies of threshold selection (Freeman and Moisen, 2008; Liu et al., 2005).
 Therefore, we also applied an individual threshold for each species.
-Since our purpose was to estimate geographic range sizes accurately, we were interested in how threshold selection influenced the geographic range size of the resulting presence/absence maps.
-Accordingly, we computed the geographic range size obtained from applying the following thresholds (Box 2), (i) a fixed threshold of 0.5, (ii) the maximum training sensitivity plus specificity threshold, (iii) the minimum training presence threshold, (iv) the maximum Kappa threshold, (v) the 1 percent training presence threshold, (vi) the 5 percent training presence threshold, and (vii) the 10 percent training presence threshold.
+Since our purpose was to estimate geographic range sizes accurately, we examined the effect of threshold choice on range size estimates applying the following thresholds: (Box 2), (i) a fixed threshold of 0.5, (ii) the maximum training sensitivity plus specificity threshold, (iii) the minimum training presence threshold, (iv) the maximum Kappa threshold, (v) the 1 percent training presence threshold, (vi) the 5 percent training presence threshold, and (vii) the 10 percent training presence threshold.